markperdue/vsphere-setup/README.md

     ```

 # Installing vCenter on an ESXi host
+For installing vCenter, we will focus on using their cli-based installer with a config file that would generally be placed into git for source control.
+This piece is one of the last pieces this series does not have automated but until then, here are the manual steps.

 1. Download the vCenter 8 iso image from wmware [[site](https://customerconnect.vmware.com/en/downloads/info/slug/datacenter_cloud_infrastructure/vmware_vsphere/8_0)]
 1. Verify the sha256 checksum of the downloaded image against the stated checksum
     ```